-How Much to Apply: To be effective you should be applying approximately at least a half a bottle per month.
-If you are using more than a bottle a month you can probably put on thinner applications.
+To be effective you should be applying approximately at least a half a bottle per month of the smaller glass bottle - if you have the larger 20% bottle then you use about 1/5 of the bottle a month.
+At this level you should actually be able to apply twice a day if you wish.
+If you are using more than this you can probably put on a thinner application.
 If you find you are wiping away a lot of product then apply slightly thinner applications.

-NOTE: after a few weeks some or all of your nails should be starting to look better.
-DO NOT stop using FlexiNail just because it looks like they are getting better.
+NOTE: after a few weeks some or all of your nails should be starting to look better or you may be going through an adjustment period where your nails are reacting to the new routine.
+DO NOT stop using FlexiNail just because it looks like they are getting better or if they seem to be growing out and are seeming more brittle.
 If you stop - they may seem great for even a few weeks more - but then the issues that caused them to dry out in the first place may return.

 Your cuticles will love this.
 The only real usage tip is NOT to apply it right before applying FlexiNail to the nails.
 You don't really want to have the nails with cuticle conditioner on them when you apply.
 So just pick any other time to apply.
 Again just a thin application is needed (it is very concentrated) and don't worry about getting any on the nail.
 Give it at least a minute or two or longer on the cuticles and then simply rub in (gently) any excess with fingers.

 Apply this as you would the FlexiNail for fingernails.
 Again consistency is the key here.
 Try to get into a daily routine of applications.